gajus/roarr/README.md

 ```

 Roarr does not have reserved context property names.
 However, I encourage use of the conventions.
 The `roarr pretty-print` [CLI program](#cli-program) is using the context property names suggested in the [conventions](#conventions) to pretty-print the logs for the developer inspection purposes.

+## Recipes

+### Logging errors

+This is not specific to Roarr – this suggestion applies to any kind of logging.

+If you want to include an instance of [`Error`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) in the context, you must serialize the error.

+The least-error prone way to do this is to use an existing library, e.g. [`serialize-error`](https://www.npmjs.com/package/serialize-error).

+Without using serialisation, your errors will be logged without the error name and stack trace.